 Here the word "they" refers righteous people whom God will discipline if they sin.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "If someone binds them in chains" or "If someone makes them a prisoner" (See: Active or Passive)